top of page

 Our Story

 In 1924 he recruited enough bond money as was required by the Canadian Federal Government and boarded a ship that would sail for 23 days to dock in Halifax, Nova Scotia.
+It was here that Alex learned about the Town of Kingsville and decided that this would be the location where he would try to start a new life.

-In 1927, together with friend Armand Mastronardi, they saved $75.00 to buy a Model T. This gave the two men the ability to socialize.
+In 1927, together with his friend Armand Mastronardi, they saved $75.00 to buy a Model T. This gave the two men the ability to socialize.
 Alex could now travel to Detroit to visit his brother and cousin.

 Image by Alora Griffiths - trees